As a fitness trainer, I’ve had a lot of clients come to me seeking to know if bananas are a good pre-workout snack.

 I often advise my clients to experiment with various timings to determine what makes them feel more comfortable and improves their efficiency the most.

 Bananas have a reduced glycemic index, making them ideal for pre-workout fueling.
-Their fullness effect may also help to prevent hunger .
+As per ROS Nutrition, their fullness effect may also help to prevent hunger .

 Who Can Benefit From A Banana As A Pre-workout?

 Athletes, cyclists, and persons who can not tolerate caffeinated beverages benefit from bananas as a pre-workout.